Welfare in Canada

 - Basic rates and additional items (for example, a Christmas allowance or a back-to-school allowance) were included where applicable.
 Special needs amounts were not included.

-To compare how total welfare incomes have changed over time within each jurisdiction, we convert the total welfare incomes from earlier years into 2018 prices using the consumer price index.
-The only exception is in the Changes to welfare incomes between 2017 and 2018 section where welfare incomes have not been adjusted for inflation.
+To compare how total welfare incomes have changed over time within each jurisdiction, we convert the total welfare incomes from earlier years to their equivalent value in 2019 using the consumer price index.
 As prices increase, the same amount of money is able to buy less.
 Adjusting for inflation means that the trends over time in this report represent how the value of welfare incomes has increased after accounting for changes to the costs of living.

-The exact levels of the low income thresholds change every year (in response to changes in costs, in the case of MBM and LICO, and in response to changing average income in the case of LIM) and are produced by Statistics Canada.
-At the time of publication, the MBM and LIM levels for 2018 were not available.
-As a result, we have estimated the LIM and MBM thresholds for 2018.
-To estimate the MBM threshold, which varies by community, we increased the 2017 levels in line with the consumer price index for the applicable city.
-To estimate the LIM threshold, which is the same across the provinces, we increased the 2017 levels in line with the national consumer price index.
+The exact levels of the low-income thresholds change every year (in response to changes in costs, in the case of MBM and LICO, and in response to changing average income in the case of LIM) and are produced by Statistics Canada.
+At the time of publication, the MBM and LIM levels for 2019 were not available.
+As a result, we have estimated the LIM and MBM thresholds for 2019.
+To estimate the MBM threshold, which varies by community, we increased the 2018 levels in line with the consumer price index for each applicable city.
+To estimate the LIM threshold, which is the same across the provinces, we increased the 2018 levels in line with the national consumer price index.

-The territories are not included in this part of the analysis because Statistics Canada does not produce poverty thresholds for the territories.
+The territories are not included in the adequacy analysis because Statistics Canada does not produce poverty thresholds for the territories.
+Statistics Canada is working with the Northwest Territories, Nunavut, and Yukon to develop territory-specific MBM thresholds for these regions.
+These thresholds will be incorporated into Welfare in Canada when they become available.

 Maytree thanks all jurisdictions for their cooperation in the production of the welfare incomes data presented in this report.